 White supremacists use propaganda, specifically on social media, to recruit young people to the cause.
 Give your students the critical skills to counter these messages.

-- News & Media Literacy (website)
+- Digital Citizenship Lessons: News & Media Literacy (lesson plans)

 - Turn Your Students into Fact-Finding Web Detectives (resource list)